 Be aware of your current grade and make corrective actions if it is unsatisfactory.
+Use the Schedule and Grade Calculator spreadsheet on Blackboard to determine your course grade throughout the semester.

 Be Prepared:

 I teach each class assuming students have read and studied the related material in the text.